v7labs/darwin-py/DEV.md

     - `poetry config virtualenvs.prefer-active-python true`

-2. Tell poetry to create a local folder copy of python inside .venv directory
+2. Tell poetry to create a local folder copy of python inside .venv directory when it's called to manage a project

     - `poetry config virtualenvs.in-project true`
 ## New Folder Setup